Great fun for the entire family with this summer kid's crafts!

 32. Learning a variety of knot tying skills can be fun and useful.

 33. On a hot, sunny day, put the sun to work with sun melted crayon art.

 34. Do you have a Starwars fanatic?
 Watch a Starwars movie and create a fun and easy DIY lightsabers.

 35. Go to the beach.

 36. Kids love to play with slime.
-Let them make fluffy slime with this step-by-step instructional tutorial.
+Let them make slime with one of these dozen slime recipes.

 37. Kids can make braided ribbon barrettes to match for all their summer outfits.

 38. Collect seashells and let kids get crafty with these shell crafts.

 39. Set up a backyard obstacle course and let the kids race.
 Don't forget to time them.